restrepo/pydroid_with_termux/README.md

 # JupyterLab in Pydroid 3 with Termux (and Hacker's Keyboard)
 ## Pydroid 3
-Pydroid is a Python IDE for android, it includes `pip` and therefore the possibility to install JupyterLab.
+"Pydroid 3" is a Python IDE for android, it includes `pip` and therefore the possibility to install JupyterLab.

 * Install "Pydroid 3 - IDE for Python 3" from Google Play in your phone
 * Open "Pydroid 3".
 From the application menu choose "PIP" and on install type `jupyterlab`.
 See [here](https://stackoverflow.com/a/51581309/2268280) for details. * To check the installation, from the application menu choose "Terminal" and in the terminal prompt type